canada-ca-terraform-modules/terraform-azurerm-basicwindowsvm/README.md

 ## Introduction

-This module deploys a simple [virtual machine resource](https://docs.microsoft.com/en-us/azure/templates/microsoft.compute/2019-03-01/virtualmachines) with an NSG, 1 NIC, a simple OS Disk and optional data disks.
+This module deploys a simple [virtual machine resource](https://docs.microsoft.com/en-us/azure/templates/microsoft.compute/2019-03-01/virtualmachines) with an NSG, 1 NIC, a simple OS Disk.
+Multiple optional configuration can be applied.
+See [variables values](#Variables-Values) for details.

-Optional configuration is deployed in the following order:

-1. CustomScriptExtenstion
-2. domainJoin
-3. encryptDisks

 ## Security Controls